qcrivera/openstack-in-one/README.md

 ###7- Deploy minrantis Openstack

-Select the 8192 RAM node as controller
+1. Select the 8192 RAM node as controller
-Select the 3 32768 noses as compute
+2. Select the 3 32768 noses as compute
-Configure the interface order according to the configs/interfa-order.png filef Configure networking according to the configs/Fuel-networks.png and configs/floating-network.png files Deploy and wait
+3. Configure the interface order according to the configs/interfa-order.png filef
+4. Configure networking according to the configs/Fuel-networks.png and configs/floating-network.png files Deploy and wait

 *after Ubuntu is installed you might need to go into virt-manager and manully start the VMs, the rest of the process will continue automatically

 ###8- Add some configs for remote access

-Login into
+1. Login into the controller and verify the IP that it was assigned from the public network
+2. If needed edit the files/iptables.sh script to replace the 172.30.200.4 address

-Execute the ```iptables.sh``` scritp inside the files directory.
+3. Execute the ```iptables.sh``` scritp inside the files directory.